AroojMehmood/job-application-form/README.md

 - Uploaded files are stored on the server's local filesystem (`backend/uploads/`) with only the filename saved in MongoDB — this is the standard, beginner-friendly approach (storing large binary files directly in MongoDB is not recommended).
 - Uploaded files are served via Express's static middleware (`app.use("/uploads", express.static("uploads"))`), which gives each file a public URL for preview/download without needing a third-party service like Cloudinary or S3.
-- The Gender and Experience fields use a custom-built dropdown component instead of the native HTML `<select>`, because native select popups are rendered by the browser/OS and can visually overflow their container on some screen sizes — a custom component keeps full styling and layout control.
 - `.env` and `node_modules` are excluded from version control via `.gitignore` to protect credentials.